Skip to content

 ⎕RL Random Link

-The following table describes the dependencies that exist between functions, operators and these system variables.
+The following table describes the dependencies that exist between language elements and these system variables.

 Table 1: Implicit Arguments